nf-core/tools/README.md

 - `--web-only`: Skips comparison of the schema against the pipeline parameters and only launches the web tool.
 - `--url <web_address>`: Supply a custom URL for the online tool.
 Useful when testing locally.

-### Display the content of a pipeline schema
+### Display the documentation for a pipeline schema

 To get an impression about the current pipeline schema you can display the content of the `nextflow_schema.json` with `nf-core schema docs <pipeline-schema>`.
-This will print a table with the content of your schema in the standard output.
+This will print the content of your schema in Markdown format to the standard output.

 There are four flags that you can use with this command: